ENGLISH LANGUAGE

 Go to Moodle page

-This is a fundamental course for the two year master's level programme in Comparative International Relations and contributes to the achievement of the linguistic objectives of the course of study.
-The aim of the module, which focuses on competing media narratives on international events, backed up by the 'lettorato', is to bring students to a level of communicative competence in the productive skills of speaking and writing at B2+ level (at least) of the Common European Framework of Reference (CEFR).
+This is a fundamental course for the two-year master's level programme in Comparative International Relations and contributes to the achievement of the linguistic objectives of the course of study.
+The aim of the module, which focuses on the analysis of competing media narratives on international events, backed up by the ‘esercitazioni’, is to bring students to a level of communicative competence in the productive skills of speaking and writing at B2+ level (at least) of the Common European Framework of Reference (CEFR).
 For those students who have already reached this level, the aim will be to maintain and develop their spoken and written competence, and to enhance their communicative skills (both production and interaction).
+The main learning goal is to provide students with the tools needed to communicate effectively in an academic and international relations contexts with reference to written and oral production and interaction.

 The expected outcomes of the course, referring to the Dublin Descriptors (2nd level degree courses) are as follows:

-1) Knowledge and understanding of politico-cultural, social and economic phenomena within the context of globalization and international relations
+1) Knowledge and understanding of politico-cultural, social and economic phenomena within the context of globalization and international relations, and the news media, with special reference to the role of English language and translation.

-4) Communicative skills in English, both in witten and oral production and reception, and in particular on topics relevant to international relations
+4) Communicative skills in English, both in written and oral production, and in particular oral skills on topics relevant to international relations.

 Level B2 of the CEFR (Common European Framework)